 Accelerated BSN Admission Requirements

-Bachelor's Degree in any field from a regionally accredited college/university.
+Bachelor's Degree (or higher degree) in any field from a regionally accredited college/university.

-Bachelor’s degree GPA must be a 3.0 or above as determined by official transcripts.
+- Bachelor’s degree (or higher degree) GPA must be a 3.0 or above as determined by official transcripts.

 - TOEFL: Students whose primary language is not English must earn a minimum of 550 on the paper Test of English as a Foreign Language (TOEFL), 213 on the computer-based TOEFL, or 79 on the Internet Based TOEFL.